Work With An Experienced Dog Bite Litigator

-Dog owners need to provide food, shelter and socialization for their pets, and just as importantly, keep them from harming others.
-Ohio’s dog bite law underscores this by ruling that a dog’s owner or caretaker is liable for damage caused by their dog’s behavior, including dog bite injuries.
+Dog owners need to provide food, shelter and socialization for their pets and, just as importantly, keep them from harming others.
+Ohio and West Virginia’s dog bite laws underscore this by ruling that a dog’s owner or caretaker is liable for damage caused by their dog’s behavior, including dog bite injuries.

 A Serious Situation